 Somewhere in the inner workings of migratory birds, a signal goes off that tells them it’s time to head north.
-Is it just our imagination, or do birders get the same kind of inkling as spring comes within reach?
+Is it just our imagination, or do birders get the same kind of inkling as the migration comes within reach?
 Either way, it’s time to get ready for the best part of the year as the early birds are making their moves.

 “The birds are singing, and they have their spring plumage,’’ said Bruce Beehler, a Smithsonian research associate at the National Museum of Natural History’s Division of Birds and author of encyclopedic book, Birds of Maryland, Delaware and the District of Columbia.
 “In the spring, the birds are going to come to you, you don’t need to go to them.
 They’re going to pass right through your backyard, whether you know it or not.
 That can be pretty darn exciting.’’